 Tanium as a Service automatically handles module installations and upgrades.

 - Automatic configuration with default settings (Tanium Core Platform 7.4.2 or later only): Performance is installed with any required dependencies and other selected products.
 After installation, the Tanium Server automatically configures the recommended default settings.
 This option is the best practice for most deployments.
-For details about the automatic configuration for Performance, see Import and configure Performance with default settings.
+For details about the automatic configuration for Performance, see Import Performance with default settings.

 - Manual configuration with custom settings: After installing Performance, you must manually configure required settings.
 Select this option only if Performance requires settings that differ from the recommended default settings.
-For more information, see Import and configure Performance with custom settings.
+For more information, see Import Performance with custom settings.

 - Read the release notes.

 - Review the Performance requirements.

 - If you are upgrading from a previous version, see Upgrade Performance.

 - Assign the correct roles to users for Performance.
 Review the User role requirements.